 What is contact tracing and how will this work?

 Contact tracing is a tried and tested method of controlling the spread of infectious diseases.
 It will also help us understand how the disease is passing from person to person.
 We used contact tracing during the initial ‘contain’ phase of our response to coronavirus.
-Contract tracing is now an essential part of our Test, Trace, Protect strategy.
+Contact tracing is now an essential part of our Test, Trace, Protect strategy.
 From 1 June 2020, contact tracing will be established across Wales, and will need to be maintained at a significant level, potentially for the next year or until a vaccine is found.

 If you develop symptoms of coronavirus, you should take a coronavirus test within the first five days of developing symptoms – this is when the test is most effective.
-If you test positive you will be asked to share details of people with whom you have been in contact since developing symptoms.
-A contact means someone you may or may not live with and with whom you have been in close proximity on any occasion during a period beginning up to 2 days before you started experiencing symptoms, including:
+If you test positive you will be asked to share details of contacts you may or may not live with, and with whom you have been in close proximity on any occasion during a period beginning up to 2 days before you started experiencing symptoms, including:

-- someone you have had face-to face contact with at a distance of less than 1 metre – this could be someone that you’ve had a face-to-face-conversation, had skin-to-skin physical contact, you have coughed on, or been on other forms of contact within 1 metre or 1 minute or longer;
+- someone you have had face-to face contact with at a distance of less than 1 metre – this could be someone that you’ve had a face-to-face-conversation, had skin-to-skin physical contact, you have coughed on, or had other forms of contact within 1 metre for 1 minute or longer

 - someone within 2 metres of you for more than 15 minutes

 - someone you have travelled in a car or other small vehicle with – or someone who has been seated near you on public transport, such as a train or an aeroplane